tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Clearly stating the problem that we are trying to solve ensures that the test is grounded in real-world needs and not just theoretical ideals.

 * **User:** A conservation biologist.
 * **Context:** We have a data set consisting of "Expert Distributions" of taxa.
-We want to validate that this dataset is is usable for identifying outliers in other occurrence data (and for doing other things we may want to do with a set of expert distributions like drawing maps).
-The data consist a taxon oriented data set (e.g. one record per taxon) with fields identifying the taxon, providing the expert distribution as geospatial data (vector data providing shapes rather than point occurrences), along with metadata about the source of each record.
+We want to validate that this dataset is usable for identifying outliers in other occurrence data (and for doing other things we may want to do with a set of expert distributions like drawing maps).
+The data consist of a taxon oriented data set (e.g. one record per taxon) with fields identifying the taxon, providing the expert distribution as geospatial data (vector data providing shapes rather than point occurrences), along with metadata about the source of each record.
 * **What makes data Fit for this Use?**: To be fit for this purpose each record in the data set must have:  A taxonomic name.
 This taxonomic name can be found in a relevant authority on taxon names.
-The taxon is also represented with a machine readable identifier.
+The taxon is also represented with a machine-readable identifier.
 The spatial footprint of the expert distribution of that taxon is provided as a polygon.
 That polygon is a valid shape.
-Each taxon distribution has its source identified (the data set as a whole may have been compiled from multiple sources of taxon distributions.
+Each taxon distribution has its source identified (the data set as a whole may have been compiled from multiple sources of taxon distributions).

 Now we can define our `UseCase`.
-We need to specify three elements, a name for the use case, a description, and a statement of fittness for use requirements.
+We need to specify three elements, a name for the use case, a description, and a statement of fitness for use requirements.
 We want to refine our statement of the problem into concise and clear statements.
-(We will also need a unique identifier for the `UseCase` that software can use, but we won't examine these machine readable identifiers at this point).
+(We will also need a unique identifier for the `UseCase` that software can use, but we won't examine these machine-readable identifiers at this point).

 * **Name** Validated Distribution Authority
-* **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other data sets that have coordinates within the known ranges of taxa or are outliers, or for similar purposes.
+* **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other data sets that have coordinates within the known ranges of taxa, are outliers, or for similar purposes.
-* **hasFitnessRequirements** Data are fit for the `UseCase` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon oriented data with fields identifying the taxon, providing expert validated distributions as geospatial data, along with metadata about the sources of the distributions.
-To be fit for this purpose each record in the data set must have:
+* **hasFitnessRequirements** Data are fit for the `UseCase` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon oriented data with fields that identify the taxon, that provide expert validated distributions as geospatial data, and provide metadata about the sources of the distributions.
+To be fit for this purpose each record in the data set must have the following properties:
   * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
-  * A well formed machine readable identifier taxonomic name for that taxon is present.
+  * A well-formed machine-readable taxonomic name identifier for that taxon is present.
   * A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.
   * Metadata providing the source for each taxon distribution is present.

-It is helpfull, but by no means required, to state the `hasFitnessRequirements` as a brief summary paragraph followed by a set of brief bullet points.
+It is helpful, but by no means required, to state the `hasFitnessRequirements` as a brief summary paragraph followed by a set of brief bullet points.
 The `UseCase` is describing what we are trying to accomplish at a high level, without getting too far into the details.

+In each of the bullet points, the properties that are needed for fitness are explicitly stated, e.g. "is present", "is valid", "found in an authority", etc.  These properties will be the basis for defining tests that evaluate whether the data meet these fitness requirements, and being explicit here will help us describe tests that separate concerns.
+We will wish to be clear about fields that must be present for the data to have quality (i.e. "is present") and which fields are optional, but need to have certain properties if populated (e.g. "is valid if present")

+Treat this `UseCase` definition (and everything else that follows from it) as a first draft.
+We will likely need to come back and refine this `UseCase` definition as we consider the data in the wild and start defining and implementing tests.
+We may find that we need to add additional fitness requirements, or that we need to clarify the existing fitness requirements, or that we need to change the way we have stated the fitness requirements.
+That is all part of the process.
+It is critically important to be flexible and iterative in this process.

-### 3.2 Identify The Information Elements (non-normative)
+### 3.2 Identify the Information Elements (non-normative)

-**Purpose:** Determine which fields (mapped to vocabulary terms like Darwin Core terms) will in the data and are relevant to your use case.
+**Purpose:** Determine which fields (mapped to vocabulary terms like Darwin Core terms) are in the data and are relevant to your use case.

-Now let is consider in a little more detail what fields are present in the data that is to be evaluated and how can we map those fields onto terms in vocabularies like Darwin Core.
-In the Fittnes for Use Framework, input fields or terms for a Test are generalized as `Information Elements`
+Now let us consider in a little more detail what fields are present in the data that is to be evaluated and how can we map those fields onto terms in vocabularies like Darwin Core.
+In the Fitness for Use Framework, input fields or terms for a Test are generalized as `Information Elements`

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
-We may understand these well at the start, or as we consider data in the wild and start defining and implementing tests we will very likely need to come back and refine this list.
+We may understand these well at the start, or as we consider data in the wild and start defining and implementing tests, we will very likely need to come back and refine this list.

 * A valid taxonomic name:
   * dwc:scientificName
   * dwc:scientificNameAuthorship
-* A machine readable identifier for the taxonomic name:
+* A machine-readable identifier for the taxonomic name:
   *  dwc:scientificNameID
 * A polygon of the taxon footprint:
   * dwc:footprintWKT (the expert distribution)
   * dwc:geodeticDatum (for the footprintWKT)
 * Metadata providing source for each taxon distribution:
-  * prov:wasAttributedTo (ORCiD)
+  * prov:wasAttributedTo (ORCID ID)
   * foaf:name (Author name)
   * dcterms:source (publication or dataset source)

 Now, we want to identify a set of tests to be applied to these `Information Elements` to evaluate whether the data are fit for use.

-There are two key elements to the strategy at this point: (1) we want identify and use existing tests that can be applied before defining new tests and (2) we want each test to be as focused as possible on a single aspect of data quality.
+There are two key elements to the strategy at this point: (1) we want to identify and use existing tests that can be applied before defining new tests and (2) we want each test to be as focused as possible on a single aspect of data quality.

 ### 3.3 Reuse of Existing Tests and Gap Analysis (non-normative)

 **Purpose:** Identify existing tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.

-Lets identify which existing BDQ tests might already be able to apply to these `Information Elements` for this `Use Case`.
+Lets identify which existing BDQ tests might already be able to be applied to these `Information Elements` for this `Use Case`.

-We can start with a simple presence check for each of these `Information Elements` and then add more complex tests as needed.
+We can start with a simple presence check for each of these `Information Elements` (building on the "is present" statements in the `hasFitnessRequirements`) and then add more complex tests as needed.

 We are looking for existing `Validation` Tests, as we are trying to assert whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).
-By convention in BDQ, the names of these tests start with VALODATION_.
-Simple presence tests for does an `Information Element` contain a value, by convention have a name that ends with  NOTEMPTY.
+By convention in BDQ, the names of these tests start with VALIDATION_.
+Simple presence tests for "does an `Information Element` contain a value", by convention have a name that ends with  NOTEMPTY.
 Between these two parts, again by convention, the name of the `Information Element` (or the name of a concept (e.g. LOCATION, EVENT) for several `Information Elements`)  being tested is included.

 For example, VALIDATION_SCIENTIFICNAME_NOTEMPTY is a test that checks if there is a value in dwc:scientificName.